Hadlock Field – Portland Sea Dogs

 A statue of the Sea Dogs’ mascot, Slugger the seal greets fans at the entrance to Hadlock Field.
 This is a popular spot to meet before or after the game and to pose for a picture.
 Longtime fans may notice that the Slugger statue finally got a new sign for the 2021 season.
 The actual Slugger may just be the best dancing mascot in baseball and is integral to the gameday presentation.
 Unique to Hadlock Field are the “Trash Monsters,” mascots who also serve as trash cans.
 Young fans line up to throw out their garbage into the mouths of the “monstahs” throughout the game.
 It can’t be fun to be the poor intern in that costume during the hot summer months.

 Anyone who has spent any time in Red Sox Nation can testify how dedicated and intense fans are in this part of the country.
 The Sea Dogs’ affiliation with the Red Sox guarantees that the fans in Portland know the players well and are invested in their success.
+Unfortunately, Sea Dog fans share some bad habits with their parent fans in Boston, in that they are always in motion, blocking views and distracting fans from the action going on down on the field.

 The city of Portland is often mentioned among the top destinations in all of minor league baseball.
 The city features a thriving arts scene and is a favorite amongst foodies.
-In particular, if you love seafood, you won’t find a city with greater diversity and quality of restaurants than Portland.
+In particular, if you love seafood, you won’t find a city with a greater diversity and quality of restaurants than Portland.
 In addition, Portland has an active craft beer scene, with several fine breweries located in the immediate area.
 Shoppers will flock to nearby outlet malls in Kittery, just to the south of the city, or Freeport, just to the north.
-What keeps Hadlock Field from receiving a perfect score in this category is that it is not located in the Old Port neighborhood of the city, but away from the city center.
+What keeps Hadlock Field from receiving a perfect score in this category is that it is not located in the Old Port neighborhood of the city, but away from the city center near I-295.

 Two spots within walking distance of Hadlock Field are worth mentioning.
 Salvage BBQ features Carolina style barbeque and an impressive list of craft beer.
 Holy Donut serves up an endless variety of donuts made from all-natural ingredients, including potatoes.
 The line can stretch around the block for these incredible pastries.
 As good as these spots are, if visiting from out of town, you’ll want to head downtown to the Old Port for dining, drinking, and entertainment after the game.

-Maine dubs itself “Vacationland,” and whether your idea of relaxing involves a sandy beach, an amusement park, a museum, a day on the bay, or hiking through the woods, you’ll find what you need in and around Portland.
+Maine dubs itself “Vacationland,” and whether your idea of relaxing involves a sandy beach, an amusement park, a museum, a day on the bay or hiking through the woods, you’ll find what you need in and around Portland.
 Check out VisitMaine.com for more details.

 When the Sea Dogs switched affiliations from the Florida Marlins to the hometown Boston Red Sox in 2003, the surge in attendance and interest in the team was predictable.
 Now, nearly two decades later, the team remains as popular as ever.
 The Sea Dogs annually rank in the top five in Eastern League attendance rankings, generally averaging around 5,500 fans per game.

 The team’s affiliation with the nearby Boston Red Sox (Fenway Park is 107 miles away) ensures that the fans in Maine are knowledgeable about the team and passionate about the action taking place down on the field.
+It’s a shame that most of them don’t sit down and watch the game for a while.

 Hadlock Field is easy to get to, located just a few blocks from Interstate 295.
 Simply take the Congress Street exit and follow the signs to the ballpark.
 Parking is available in surface lots around the ballpark, including at the adjacent Fitzpatrick Stadium.
-On-street parking is also available, but pay attention to signs for hours and restrictions.
+On-street parking is also available but pay attention to signs for hours and restrictions.

 Return on Investment 4